krobbi/funcy/readme.md

 as integers.

 ## Standard Library
-The following functions are available to all Funcy programs:
+The following functions are available to all Funcy programs.
+In a future version the standard library will need to be explicitly included.

+You can make existing Funcy programs forward compatible by adding `include "//std.fy";` before the first function of the program.

 | Function                      | Description                                                                                                 |
 | :---------------------------- | :---------------------------------------------------------------------------------------------------------- |